Steph - Cruise with Amber

-You can see the Northern lights on a winter cruise.
+To see the Northern lights on a winter cruise.

 For cruise itineraries which include ports of call that lie beyond the Arctic Circle, such as Tromsø, Alta and Honningsvåg, you have a good chance of witnessing this natural phenomenon, the aurora borealis.